 Fire Lookout Towers

-If you want a room with a view, a fire lookout tower is pretty hard to beat, and the price is pretty great, too.
-Most go for $25-75 a night.
-But reservations do fill up fast, so you’ll need to plan ahead.
+If you want a room with a view, a fire lookout tower is pretty hard to beat, and the price is pretty hard to beat, too.
+Most go for $25-75 a night, but reservations do fill up fast, so you’ll need to plan ahead.